icze4r/Beeper/README.md

-Beeper
+BEP
 ======

-A javascript webpage that Beeps every 30 seconds for 5 minutes for circuit training workouts
+A javascript webpage that BEPS every 5 minutes

 Save the following files into a directory in your computer: